 The Utilities Division is responsible for color coding, flow testing, and maintenance of City fire hydrants.

 The Utilities Division is responsible for operating the valve exercising program.

-The Utilities Division is responsible for CCTV inspections on the collections system.
+The Utilities Division is responsible for Closed Circuit Television (CCTV) inspections on the collections system.

 The Utilities Division is responsible for Hydro Flush cleaning the collections system.